ShiraDadon/Intelligent-8-Puzzle-Solver/README.md

 # Intelligent 8-Puzzle Solver

-This project is a Python-based implementation of the classic 8-puzzle problem, developed as part of an Artificial Intelligence course.
+An AI-based solver for the classic 8-puzzle problem, developed as part of an Artificial Intelligence course.

+The project implements and compares two search algorithms:

+- **Breadth-First Search (BFS)**
+- **A\* Search** using Manhattan distance with linear conflict heuristic

-## Overview
+## Problem Description

-The 8-puzzle is a sliding-tile puzzle played on a 3x3 board with 8 numbered tiles and one blank space.
+The 8-puzzle is a sliding-tile puzzle played on a 3x3 board.
+The board contains 8 numbered tiles and one blank space.

-The goal is to reach the target configuration by sliding tiles into the blank space.
+The goal is to move the tiles, one step at a time, until the board reaches the goal configuration:

-In this project, the blank tile is represented by `0`, and each puzzle state is represented as a list of 9 numbers.

-Goal state:

 ```text
 0 1 2